Are you considering buying your next vehicle from a car auction and wondering what shipping vehicle to your location?

 Telex/OBL is the documentation you need to clear your vehicle when it arrives in your country.
 The fees for the telex/OBL are anywhere between $25 – $75.

 Tracking your vehicle allows you to see when your car is arriving at your country’s port.
 Thanks to GPS technology, you can track the vessel your vehicle is in and know where it is around the world.
 You are also able to get port details as well as estimated time of arrival (ETA) in your country.
 All you require is Internet access, the container number, the bill of lading, or the name of the vessel

 Tracking with the Container Number

 A container number is a reference number that the shipping company assigns to the container for commercial purposes.
-If you’re shipping vehicle via container, you will receive a container reference number for the container your vehicle is in.
-You can track the shipment by going to the shipping line’s website and input the reference number.
+If you’re shipping a vehicle via container, you will receive a container reference number for the container your vehicle is in.
+You can track the shipment by going to the shipping line’s website and inputting the reference number.